Cam'ron: Jim Jones

 Cam'ron revealed in 2007 that he was no longer speaking to his fellow Diplomat members Juelz Santana and Jim Jones, leading to speculation that the group had officially broken up.
 However, despite admitting that he did not want to contact Jim Jones, he said that he had no hard feelings towards him.
 In an interview with Miss Info, Cam'ron said: "I still haven't spoken to Jim.
 But Jim ran with me for over 10 years, he worked hard, and I wish him the best of luck.
 Everybody thinks I'm mad at Jim.
 Why am I mad?
 I told people for years that Jimmy was gonna be a star.
 So it's better on my resume.
 I wish him the best."
 After three years of not speaking, Cam'ron and Jim Jones mended their differences in April 2010.
 In late 2011, both appeared together on Wolfgang Gartner's album Weekend in America, on the track "Circus Freaks".

-Stop Snitchin'

-On April 22, 2007, Cam'ron was interviewed on 60 Minutes as part of a piece on the Stop Snitchin' movement.
-He also stated that he would "not help the police" try to locate the shooter saying he is "not a snitch" and helping the police would probably hurt his record sales.
-He stated in the interview, "Because with the type of business I'm in, it would definitely hurt my business.
-And the way that I was raised, I just don't do that.
-I was raised differently, not to tell...
-It's about business but it's still also a code of ethics" When asked by Anderson Cooper if he would tell the police if a serial killer was living next to him, Cam'ron replied "I would probably move" but would not inform the police.

-Cam'ron later issued an apology for his comments, calling them an "error in judgement": "Where I come from, once word gets out that you've cooperated with the police that only makes you a bigger target of criminal violence.
-That is a dark reality in so many neighborhoods like mine across America.
-I'm not saying its right, but its reality.
-And it's not unfounded.
-There's a harsh reality around violence and criminal justice in our inner cities."
-Cam'ron has had contact with the police in the past.
-According to The Smoking Gun, New York Police Department records indicate that Giles filed a report with police after he was assaulted at a park in Harlem in 1999.
+Tensions between the two reignited in January 2025, with Complex reporting that Cam'ron and Jones were no longer on speaking terms.